From minimal-length quantum theory to modified gravity: Modified gravity and Wald entropy

 \subsection{Extension to $f(R, R_{\mu\nu} R^{\mu\nu})$ gravity}

 While the $f(R)$ gravity framework captures a significant subset of higher-curvature corrections, quantum gravity and effective field theory considerations often necessitate a more general formulation that includes additional curvature invariants, most notably the Ricci tensor squared term $R_{\mu\nu} R^{\mu\nu}$.
-This leads to an extended action of the form
+This corresponds to

-where we define $P \equiv R_{\mu\nu} R^{\mu\nu}$.
-The inclusion of such terms is strongly motivated by various independent lines of reasoning.
-From a quantum field theoretic perspective, one-loop effective actions of matter fields propagating in curved backgrounds inevitably generate curvature-squared contributions, including both $R^2$ and $R_{\mu\nu} R^{\mu\nu}$, with coefficients fixed by the matter content and regularization scheme employed~\cite{Birrell:1982ix, Parker:2009uva}.
-These terms also arise naturally in the context of renormalization group flows of gravitational couplings, where they play a central role in the construction of asymptotically safe theories of gravity~\cite{Reuter:1996cp}.
+where $P \equiv R_{\mu\nu} R^{\mu\nu}$.
+The presence of the latter terms is well motivated from several perspectives.
+In quantum field theory in curved spacetime, one-loop effective actions of matter fields generically generate contributions proportional to $R^2$ and $R_{\mu\nu}R^{\mu\nu}$~\cite{Birrell:1982ix,Parker:2009uva}.
+Such terms also emerge in the renormalization group flow of gravitational couplings and play a key role in asymptotic safety scenarios~\cite{Reuter:1996cp}.
+Moreover, higher-derivative invariants like $R_{\mu\nu}R^{\mu\nu}$ modify the spectrum of gravitational excitations and can improve the ultraviolet behavior of the theory, potentially leading to perturbative renormalizability~\cite{Stelle:1976gc}.

-Furthermore, from the viewpoint of higher-derivative gravity, the addition of the $R_{\mu\nu} R^{\mu\nu}$ invariant alters the spectrum of gravitational excitations, introducing additional degrees of freedom that can improve the ultraviolet behavior of the theory and potentially render it perturbatively renormalizable~\cite{Stelle:1976gc}.
-Together, these arguments provide compelling evidence that effective gravitational theories incorporating quantum corrections should generically depend on both $R$ and $P$, with implications for both classical dynamics and BH thermodynamics.